 The 6G application enablement is to be formed aligning with the IMT-2030 vision, and catering to the 6G requirements outlined in 3GPP TR 22.870 and also the requirements to support leading industry initiatives (e.g. GSMA Open Gateway, ETSI Open CAPIF).
 Therefore, this study is established to analyse 6G use cases and identify desired application enabler level requirements, and the issues to shape 6G application enablement.

-Further, 3GPP SA6 working group also conducted a Rel-20 6G-Study Workshop that identified several proposals, which are potential work tasks to be investigated further in this study.
+Further, 3GPP SA6 working group also conducted a Rel-20 6G-Study Workshop that identified several proposals, that led to work tasks to be investigated further in this study.

 Below is the detailed work plan: